bmmpxf/QGIS-Documentation/readme.rst

 Translating the QGIS Documentation
 **********************************

-Translating of the Documentation is handled via transifex: http://www.transifex.com
+Translating of the documentation is handled via transifex: http://www.transifex.com

 We ONLY translate the current stable version of QGIS.

 If you want to help translating: create an account and join one of the translation teams of the qgis project: https://www.transifex.com/organization/qgis

-Every language has it's own maintainer, please contact them, if you want to help.
+Every language has its own maintainer, so please contact them if you want to help.
 You find a list of current language maintainers at the end of this document.
 If your language is not listed, please contact the `QGIS-Community-Team Mailinglist
 <http://lists.osgeo.org/mailman/listinfo/qgis-community-team>`_ and ask for help.